Martin Kosleck: Art

 Aside from acting, Kosleck was an accomplished painter who supported himself through his work as a portrait artist while waiting for a movie role.
 An impressionist-style portrait-painter, he painted both Bette Davis and Marlene Dietrich.

-Personal life
+Personal life and death

 Kosleck was in a relationship with fellow actor and German emigrant Hans Heinrich von Twardowski from the early 1930s until Twardowski's death in 1958.
 Their sometimes turbulent relationship is discussed in many letters between Twardowski and his close friend Marlene Dietrich.
 In 1947, Kosleck married, in an unexpected act, the German actress Eleonora von Mendelssohn (her only film is Black Hand, 1950), who committed suicide in 1951.

 Kosleck died at age 89, following abdominal surgery, in a Santa Monica convalescent home.